Robust propagating in-gap modes due to spin-orbit domain walls in graphene: Domain walls in valley-Zeeman SOC

+{Before introducing the models for domain walls, let us recall the crystalline symmetries of the various spin-orbit terms we introduced in the above Hamiltonian.
+The Kane-Mele SOC preserves the full graphene point-group symmetry $D_{6h}$.
+The valley-Zeeman SOC breaks symmetries exchanging sublattices, such as inversion and $C_6$, but not the $z\rightarrow-z$ mirror symmetry, hence preserving the point group $D_{3h}$.
+The Rashba SOC breaks the $z\rightarrow-z$ mirror symmetry and inversion so preserves $C_{6v}$.
+Finally, the Dirac mass preserves the $D_{3h}$ symmetry such as the valley-Zeeman SOC.}

+Now we consider a graphene lattice with two domains.
+Requiring periodic boundary conditions on the lattice forces the existence of two domain walls since the domains meet each other twice, see Fig.~\ref{fig:1}e.
+More precisely, consider first the profile of the coupling constant which creates one DW on the lattice:

-Now we consider a DW profile $\eta_i(\vec{R}_0)=\textrm{tanh}\left[\frac{(\vec{R}_i-\vec{R}_0)\cdot\vec{e}_{DW}}{l}\right]$, where $\vec{R}_i$ is the position of site $i$, $\vec{R}_0$ is a position in the center of a honeycomb plaquette, while the $\vec{e}_{DW}=\hat{x}(\hat{y})$ gives an armchair(zigzag) DW on the lattice, Fig.~\ref{fig:2}c.
-We consider periodic boundary conditions and therefore a DW---anti-DW pair at maximum separation in the finite system, $\eta_i=\eta_i(\vec{R}_{DW})-\eta_i(\vec{R}_{antiDW})$.
-One of the couplings has a DW profile according to $\D_i\equiv \D\eta_i$ for $\D_i\in\{m_i,\lkmij,\lvzij,\lrij\}$, while the rest are constant (possibly zero).
-Note, since the bulkgap is given by the smaller of the bulkgaps on two domains, for simplicity our profile has $\D_L=\D_R\equiv \D$.
+where $\vec{R}_i$ is the position of site $i$, $\vec{R}_0$ is a position in the center of a honeycomb plaquette through which the DW passes, while the $\vec{e}_{DW}=\hat{x}(\hat{y})$ gives an armchair(zigzag) DW on the lattice, see Fig.~\ref{fig:1}c.
 The Hamiltonian has translational symmetry along the straight DW, and consequently the bulk Dirac points are projected onto two distant momenta $k_x$ in case of zigzag DW, and onto the same $k_y=0$ in case of armchair DW.
 Effects of intervalley scattering are consequently masked in the zigzag DW case, and we find the predicted continuum modes.
 Therefore in the rest of the paper we present the armchair DWs for which the intervalley lattice scattering effects are fully exhibited.
 The length $l$ is used to vary the smoothness of the DW profile and therefore tune the amount of intervalley scattering.
-By ``sharp DW'' we mean the limit $l\rightarrow 0$, where $\eta_i(\vec{R}_0)$ becomes a step-function (Fig.~\ref{fig:2}c).
+By ``sharp DW'' we mean the limit $l\rightarrow 0$, where $\eta(\vec{R}_i,\vec{R}_0)$ becomes a step-function (Fig.~\ref{fig:1}c).
 For a sharp DW we verify that the precise value of couplings on NNN bonds which cross the domain boundary do not matter for the main features of in-gap modes.
-To distinguish the DW and anti-DW in-gap states, we energetically split them by adding a small localized chemical potential at the DW.
-To assign a valley index to an in-gap state, we use a Fourier transform of $x$, for which the valleys occur at different momenta.